steven-whaley/boundary-demo/readme.md

 **Notes**:
 - The terraform code is generally stable and completes in a single run but if you experience issues a second run is usually enough to correct them.
-- If for some reason you need to rebuild the EC2 Boundary worker you should also taint the boundary_worker resource as rebuilding the EC2 instance without re-creating the worker in Boundary and getting a new auth key will cause the worker to fail to connect to the Boundary control plane.
+- If the self-managed worker does not come up properly you can rebuild it by tainting the boundary_worker and aws_instance resources in the created in the worker.tf file and then rerunning the terraform apply on the boundary-demo-eks workspace.

+`terraform taint boundary_worker.hcp_pki_worker`

+`terraform taint aws_instance.worker`

 ## Connecting to Targets
 If you are using the Okta integration then: